Mood & Emotions

 Hypnosis works well for

-Seek this therapy only from those who are working as or under a licensed clinical practitioner.
+Seek this therapy only from someone who is working as or under a licensed clinical practitioner.

 Meditation or Mindfulness Practice